U.S. firm makes surprise offer for Greek government bonds

 The company does not disclose the size of its assets under management, he added.

-Japonica said the tender had not been authorized by the Greek government and the firm is not otherwise connected to it.
+Japonica said the tender had not been authorised by the Greek government and the firm is not otherwise connected to it.